lando/lando/docs/config/phpmyadmin.md

 ### Using custom phpmyadmin config file

-You can override the default `phpmyadmin` config by setting a custom [phpMyAdmin config file](https://docs.phpmyadmin.net/en/latest/config.html) as below.
+You can override the default `phpmyadmin` config by setting a custom [phpMyAdmin config file](https://docs.phpmyadmin.net/en/latest/config.html) as shown below:

 **A hypothetical project**